Shikaga/PitchBlackAnalysis/index.md

 But before we discuss the rest of the movie, let us have a look the twist in the movie where his character turned from antagonist to protagonist.

-Even in chains in Riddicks opening dialogue exchange with Fry he is clearly in control.
+Even in chains in his opening dialogue exchange with Fry, Riddick is clearly in control.
 Of course, he has somehow been captured, a grave error.
 But we have all been here before.
 The villain getting captured as part of his grand plan was a little less hackneyed in 2000, but has always been a classic trope of genre films, so we know that he will soon escape and start killing again.

 And yet this twist never occurs.
 Getting captured never seems to have been part of Riddick's plan.
 Did he know that Johns would release him?
 Did he know that the only way that he would be able to get off the planet would be to travel with the rest of the passengers, allowing them to get picked off one by one, thus requiring him to get captured?

 Indeed, it would not have been hard for to add a line of dialog for it to be so.

-> RIDDICK: “Come on Carolyn.
+> `RIDDICK: “Come on Carolyn.
 You think I helped you out of the goodness of my heart?”
-LAUGHS Fry shakes her head, visibly upset.
+LAUGHS Fry shakes her head, visibly upset.`

-> RIDDICK: “I couldn’t make it all the way myself, I needed a distraction.
+> `RIDDICK: “I couldn’t make it all the way myself, I needed a distraction.
 That’s all you were to me Fry.
-Big, fat, juicy distractions” SMILES EVILY
+Big, fat, juicy distractions” SMILES EVILY`

 And yet, this never comes to pass.
 Riddicks role as antagonist truly does not outlive the first act.
 In fact, upon reflection, his actions of the first act are not conducive to an antagonist role when taken in context.
 Sure, he tried to incapacitate Johns in a bid to escape.
 But beyond that he doesn’t seem to bear any ill will to any of the crew members, even Johns.